rstacruz/bootstrap-practices/README.md

   }
   ```

-* If you're using stock components, your objective is to eventually graduate from stock components into new ones.
+* Your objective is to eventually graduate from stock components into new ones.

   ```scss
   // ✗ Avoid (again, don't restyle stock components)